tartu-nlp-2019/Practicals/README.md

-__*NB: when you write your homework submission (in pdf or ipynb) please add a conclusion representing what you think you have done susuccessfully and where you think you failed and how*__
+When you write your homework submission (in pdf or ipynb) please add a conclusion representing what you think you have done susuccessfully and where you think you failed and how.
+However, this will not affect your grade by any means.
+It will just help you better reflect on your homework and might be useful for some of you.

 ## [lab 1 - NLP basics](https://docs.google.com/document/d/1tZKoBBSY42LclaU1thsBjNtJ5KkAte7ZmIvD2vRYFVM/edit?usp=sharing)
 ## [homework 1 - NLP of your language](https://docs.google.com/document/d/1lCp__KKBa5RAnOL5PAHXgqeZcW_kXLFAntJXpv5kOig/edit?usp=sharing)